tstifjr/oo-python-freebie-tracker/README.md

 ## Deliverables

-Write the following methods in the classes in the files provided.
+Write the following functionality in the classes in the files provided.
 Feel free to build out any helper methods if needed.

+- A `Company` has a name that's a string & founding year that is an integer.

+- A `Dev` has a name that's a string.

 - A `Freebie` belongs to a `Dev`, and a `Freebie` also belongs to a `Company`.

-- The `freebies` table should also have:
+- The `freebies` model should also have:
   - An `item_name` column that stores a string.
   - A `value` column that stores an integer.

-After creating the `freebies` table using a migration, use the `seed.py` file to create instances of your `Freebie` class so you can test your code.

-**After you've set up your `freebies` table**, work on building out the following deliverables.
+**After you've set up your `freebies`**, work on building out the following deliverables.